mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Completed second part of A-Z SQL couse from learnsql.com.

 **Thoughts:** It's a great platform to learnsql, but it's a pretty spendy.
 It's free for like two more weeks however.

+---
+### Day 30: April 6, 2020

+**Today's Progress:** Refactored a big chunk of code from the cuttlefish project.
+Practiced SQL.
+Fixed an issue with the cuttlefish repo.
+Yoga.
+Spikeball.

+**Thoughts:** Felt great to refactor that code.
+It's like tangible progress has been made in the learning process.
+Also I keep forgetting to update this log becuase I've been posting daily updates in a discord community, but I'll be better about remembering.

+---
+### Day 31: April 7, 2020

+**Today's Progress:** Worked a lot of music and it went great.
+I also practiced more sql.

+**Thoughts:** Bit of a lul in programming for me.
+I'm grinding on SQL because I have free access for like another week to a quality resource.
+I'm waiting on receiving an intro to computation book in the mail, made by an MIT professor, so I can start working on my CS fundamentals (DS and algorythms).

+### Day 32: April 8, 2020

+**Today's progress:** MORE MUSIC!!
+MORE SQL!!
+A NICE WALK!
+YOGA!
+ANOTHER LOSS IN MARIO KART!

+**Thoughts:** Music production is loads of fun and it's taking up more of my time right now.
+I'll keep working on SQL and wait for either the stanford course to start or my book to arrive in the mail.
+Or I might complete that Django web app or start a kaggle ML course.